 Inter-Process Communication (IPC)¶

-Containers communicate with the host through a file-based IPC channel.
+Containers talk to the host through a file-based IPC channel.
 The container writes JSON files to shared directories; the host watches for filesystem events (watchdog/inotify) and processes them immediately.

 Why File-Based¶

 Containers have no network route back to the host.
-File mounts provide the only shared surface, so IPC uses atomic file writes (temp file + rename) to pass structured messages between the two processes without sockets, HTTP, or message queues.
+File mounts are the only shared surface, so IPC uses atomic file writes (temp file + rename) to pass structured messages between the two processes — no sockets, HTTP, or message queues required.

 Directory Layout¶